d3xmac/solarcoin-wallet-stable/doc/build-unix.md

 Berkeley DB
 -----------
-You need Berkeley DB 4.8.
+If you need Berkeley DB 4.8.
 If you have to build Berkeley DB yourself:

 	../dist/configure --enable-cxx
 	make